I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodemaximumprocessorcount.md

 <p><b>KeQueryNodeMaximumProcessorCount</b> returns the maximum number of logical processors.</p>

 ## -remarks
 <p>In a multiprocessor system with a NUMA architecture, a node is a collection of processors that share fast access to a region of memory.
 Memory access is non-uniform because a processor can access the memory in its node faster than it can access the memory in other nodes.</p>

 <p>The count returned by this routine includes any logical processors that can be dynamically added to the node while the multiprocessor system is running.</p>

-<p>In a multiprocessor system with a NUMA architecture, a node is a collection of processors that share fast access to a region of memory.
-Memory access is non-uniform because a processor can access the memory in its node faster than it can access the memory in other nodes.</p>

-<p>The count returned by this routine includes any logical processors that can be dynamically added to the node while the multiprocessor system is running.</p>